millstreamwebsoftware/_template_astro_project/src/content/pages/index.md

           - accent
       - _bookshop_name: richtext
         content: >-
-          Remember to update the canonical URL in astro.config.mjs & data/preferences.json.
+          Remember to update the canonical URL in data/preferences.json.

           To setup client editing, redirect /manager to the cloudcannon client editing URL in astro.config.mjs.
     collapse: true